The Atlantic Puffin (Fratercula arctica): The Clown of the Sea

 But it's during breeding season that this delightful inhabitant of northern seas truly comes alive: its beak transforms into a dazzling rainbow of red, orange, and yellow hues, earning it the beloved nicknames "clown of the sea" and "sea parrot".
 This spectacular makeover turns every sighting into a magical moment that nature lovers treasure.

-As a member of the auk family, this tireless ocean wanderer spends most of its life riding the open waves, only returning to solid ground when it's time to raise the next generation.
+As a member of the auk family, alongside birds like the Razorbill, this tireless ocean wanderer spends most of its life riding the open waves, only returning to solid ground when it's time to raise the next generation.
 For wildlife enthusiasts lucky enough to witness these brief terrestrial visits, it's always an unforgettable spectacle that rewards patient hours spent watching from wild coastlines.

 Identifying the Atlantic Puffin